andmiele/raycast/README.md

-## A rudimentary bootable tunnel effect 3d raycaster in 16-bit x86 assembly (VGA 320x200)
+## A bootable rudimentary tunnel-effect 3d raycaster in 16-bit x86 assembly (VGA 320x200)
 # Instructions
-You need the NASM assembler to compile it and a tool like dd to create a bootable floppy image and either QEMU or VirtualBox to run it:
+You need the NASM assembler to compile it, a tool like dd to create a bootable floppy image and either QEMU or VirtualBox to run it:

 1. ./nasm -bin raycast.m -o raycast
 2. ./dd conv=notrunc bs=4096 count=1 if=raycast of=raycast.img